shamithachandrasena/photoHUB/readme.md

 * Registered users
 * Guests, who are not registered with the system

 Registered users can create albums and upload photos to PhotoHUB.
-Administrators can do what registered users can do plus,deleting the images and albums.
+Administrators can do what registered users can do plus,deleting and modifying the images and albums.
 The unregistered users can do only viewing the albums and images.

 #### Work Lord Matrix
 | Task | Done by |